ferretj/temporal-ensembling/README.md

 ## Usage

+#### Standard requirements

 First, install the requirements in a virtual environment :

 ```sh
 pip install -r requirements.txt
 ```

+#### Regarding PyTorch and torchvision

+I used PyTorch version 0.3.0.post4 and torchvision version 0.2.0, so these are the recommended versions.

+If you want to run it using PyTorch 0.4+, see [this issue](https://github.com/ferretj/temporal-ensembling/issues/1).

 Install PyTorch and torchvision as shown [here](http://pytorch.org/) according to your specs.

+#### Training a model

 You can launch a MNIST evaluation from the command line using :